johnxu21/johnxu21.github.io/teaching/CS472/Timetable/Git_and_Github/msr.md

 - Generated visualization
 - Executive summary PDF

-Make a focused commit for the executive summary and push the updated branch to your fork.
+Make a focused commit for the executive summary and push the updated branch.
+Students using forks should push to their fork; the repository owner should push the branch to the team repository.

 Open one pull request from your repository-mining branch to the upstream team repository.
 The PR should: